 The Sanatorium was established by one of Dr. Illhousen's early students and has since languished in the shadow of its eastern neighbour.
-With the mysterious disappearance of Illhousen and a significant part of his staff patients, clinic's and Odziemkowski's practice quickly started to attract more and more clients.
+With the mysterious disappearance of Dr. Illhousen and a significant part of his clinic's staff and patients, Dr. Odziemkowski's practice quickly started to attract more and more clients.
 Since the main aim of Dr. Odziemkowski is to keep the amount of expenditure low, while quickening and making cheaper the recovery process, he constantly seeks new ways of tending to mental illness.
 From exotic conscience-altering drugs brought all the way from Rokushima-Taiyoo and Sri-Raji, to surgical interference with the works of brain and heart the good doctor searches for a new, cheaper method of curing dementia.
 He still practices more mundane methods, such as hypnosis, so the chance of healthy recovery remains.